cajacko/writing/writing/poker.md

 High stakes poker game.
 Maybe mob/underground.
 Start by building the tension.
 Then there's a round where everyone think's they've got it and people start going all in.
 Then people raise the bets by doing the jewellery/car keys thing.
 Then it get's silly.

 The game of the scene is more ridiculous bets
+- chips
+- keys
+- jewellery
+- note: one night, with me dressed as a bear covered in honey
+- 1400 flapjacks
+- An ornate brass monkey that's...
+- Snap fingers and a figure is dragged in, hooded - revealed to be the 2nd coming of Jesus?
+- Mary Smiths knitted sheep jumper

 A sub game could be misunderstanding poker